Maria Martynova

 Vision text for glaucoma detection

-As the optic nerve transmits visual information from the retina to the brain and each part of the retina transmits data via a corresponding set of fibers within the optic nerve, damage to specific nerve fibers results in loss of the associated portion of the visual field.
+The optic nerve (a nerve fiber layer of the retina consisting of the axons of the ganglion neurons coursing on the vitreal surface of the retina to the optic disk) transmits visual information from the retina to the brain.
+Each part of the retina transmits data via a corresponding set of fibers within the optic nerve.
+Damage to specific nerve fibers results in loss of the associated portion of the visual field.

 Challenges with this test include its complexity, especially for older patients, and its subjective nature.